 With level access on all paths around the site, step-free entry to most hides, a wheelchair accessible wild safari and an accessible observation tower and observatory, Slimbridge Wetland Centre is an ideal day out for wildlife lovers.

-There are also mobility scooters to hire from £6 per day, plus designated disabled parking spaces, a brand-new Changing Places toilet and a hearing loop in reception for anyone hard of hearing.
+There are also mobility scooters to hire from £10 per day, plus designated disabled parking spaces, a Changing Places toilet, as well as fixed and portable hearing loops in key locations across the site for anyone hard of hearing — fully-trained assistance dogs are welcome, too.

 Corinium Museum in Cirencester